hbabar1215/504_serverless_functions/README.md

 - Status: `Prediabetes`
 - Category: `At risk for diabetes (5.7–6.4)`

+When running this on VS code we put in the following command: `python azure\test_hba1c.py`
 ![gcp_requests](gcp/gcp_request.png)

 When running this on the URL you can type: ?hba1c(a value) and it will generate a response for you.